-Your income has absolutely zero influence on your credit score.
-Not one dollar.
-Lenders never report your salary to the credit bureaus.
-A surgeon and a server can have the exact same credit score.
+Your income does not directly influence your credit score.
+Lenders do not report your salary to the credit bureaus.
 What you earn doesn’t matter here.
 How you manage what you borrow does.

 Credit scores are calculated using five factors.
-Two of them are doing most of the heavy lifting:
+Two of them do most of the heavy lifting:

 | Factor | Weight |